gmhislop/gmhislop/README.md

-WELCOME TO MY UNIVERSE 🌐
+HELLO UNIVERSE 🌐
 ================================

-Software Developer
+Creative Frontend Developer and Interactive Designer | Amsterdam 🌍
 ------------------
+I'm not merely a coder; I'm a visionary creative explorer devoted to crafting meaningful connections between technology and human experiences.
+<br />
+<br />
 When I discovered programming, I was immediately drawn to the artistic aspect: the ability to make something out of nothing.
 Programming allows me to think outside the box, be creative and impact the world on a larger scale.
-<br />
-<br />
-In the past I have worked on projects related to the development and implementation of various e-commerce websites for companies ranging from startups and established companies alike.
-I have experience developing and implementing solutions to help these companies build and market their own web-based products and strengthen their brand identity.
+In the past, I've been involved in a range of projects, including web and mobile app development.
+I've had the pleasure of working with diverse clients, from startups to established companies.
+Notably, I've built several applications that have gained a substantial user following.

+My expertise thrives in conceiving and executing scalable, interactive, and creatively-driven solutions.
+These solutions enable companies to not only create and promote their web-based products but also to elevate their brand identity while enhancing user experiences in the ever-evolving digital landscape.
 <br />
 <br />
 The day you stop learning is the day you stop living